MS, Columbia University; BArch, Boston Architectural Center; BS in Structural Engineering, Northeastern University

 Paul J. Donnelly, FAIA, PE, LEED AP, is a registered architect and registered professional engineer.
 He is a member of the American Institute of Architects College of Fellows, the American Society of Civil Engineers, and the national civil engineering honor society, Chi Epsilon.
 He is a LEED Accredited Professional and a member of the U.S. Green Building Council.

 Paul J. Donnelly is the Rebecca & John Voyles Professor of Architecture at Washington University.
 He was a founding faculty member in the School of Architecture at Roger Williams University, and has been a visiting professor and visiting scholar in the Department of Architecture at MIT, where he worked with the design faculty, the Media Lab, and the Building Technology Group.
-He was recently honored as an American Collegiate Schools of Architecture (ACSA) Distinguished Professor.
+In 2007, he was honored as an Association of Collegiate Schools of Architecture (ACSA) Distinguished Professor.

 Professor Donnelly has been the recipient of numerous awards from the ACSA and AIA for innovation in teaching and emerging technology integration, his primary research focus.
 His work has been exhibited in the United States, Canada, and Japan and been published in magazines including Architectural Record, Progressive Architecture, Architecture, The Architects' Journal and Shinkenchiku (The Japan Architect, Japanese Edition).
 In 2007, his program of practiced-based research at Washington University received the NCARB Prize for its effectiveness in bridging between the academy and professional practice.
 He has been the recipient of two McDonnell International Scholars Academy grants for his research proposals: "Phase Change Materials in Contemporary Architectural Enclosures" and "Reducing Energy Demand in Commercial Buildings: Balancing Convection and Radiation."
 In 2008, his research was presented at MIT's MassImpact Symposium and the McDonnell Academy's 2nd International Symposium on Energy and the Environment in Hong Kong.